axios/axios/README.md

   paramsSerializer: function (params) {
     return Qs.stringify(params, {arrayFormat: 'brackets'}) },

+  // `restfulParams` are the restful style parameters living in the sub-paths of
+  // a url, for example: /user/:id
+  // the `:id` is the restful param, which will be replaced by the actual value
+  restfulParams: {
+    id: "some_id"
+  }

   // `data` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'